-- Applicants must be over 18 years of age. - It would be beneficial for applicants to have a sincere interest in the study of Yoga and natural healing arts along with a real desire to use this knowledge and these skill in the service of all. - Literacy and numeracy equivalent to the general education of Year 11. - English: a minimum score of 5.5.
+- Applicants must be over 18 years of age. - It would be beneficial for applicants to have a sincere interest in the study of Yoga and natural healing arts along with a real desire to use this knowledge and these skill in the service of all. - Literacy and numeracy equivalent to the general education of Year 11. - English: A score of 6 is the preferred option, at a minimum, 5.5.
 IELTS or equivalent. - Mature age entry (25+) is also available for applicants.
 In the situation where 'life's education' over takes formal education, two references confirming maturity and level-headedness must accompany Application for Enrolment.